Seyi Akiwowo

 Seyi Akiwowo (Shay-ee Aki-wo-wo) is a British-Nigerian women's rights activist and campaigner.
-She is the founder and director of Glitch, a non-profit organization campaigning to end online abuse.
+Seyi Akiwowo (Shay-ee Aki-wo-wo) is a leader and former local politician.
+She was the founder and CEO of Glitch, a UK-based charity established in 2020 to address online abuse.

+Akiwowo experienced online abuse following a speech at the European Parliament, which led her to launch the #FixTheGlitch campaign in 2017.
+The campaign developed into Glitch, which focuses on digital safety, particularly against women and marginalized communities.
+She was CEO of the organisation until 2025.

+Her work has contributed to policy discussions on online harms, including debates around the UK’s Online Safety Act.
+She is the author of How to Stay Safe Online.
 She was selected as the Amnesty International Human Rights Defender in 2018 and the Digital Leader of the Year in 2019.
 She is one of the Evening Standard 2019 list of most influential people and appeared in Marie Claire in September 2019 as a Future Shaper.

 Early life and education

 Akiwowo grew up in the London Borough of Newham.
 She attended Sir George Monoux College, where she completed A-Levels in law, history, government and politics.
 Whilst at college Akiwowo successfully campaigned for a position in the Newham Youth Council.
 In this capacity she attended the UK Youth Parliament, where she campaigned to improve sexual health policy.
 She studied at the London School of Economics, where she earned a Bachelor's degree in social policy.
 Her dissertation considered whether the right questions were being asked about academy education trusts.